2023 Best Public Health Schools in North Carolina

 Full Public Health at Campbell University Report

 Appalachian State University ranked #6 on this year’s Best Public Health Schools in North Carolina list.
-Located in the town of Boone, Appalachian State is a public school with a fairly large student population.
+Located in the distant town of Boone, Appalachian State is a public college with a fairly large student population.

 Public Health majors at Appalachian State take out an average of $22,250 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $197.

-University of North Carolina at Greensboro did quite well in this year’s ranking of the best schools for public health students.
-It came in at #7 on the list.
-UNC Greensboro is a fairly large public school located in the city of Greensboro.
+University of North Carolina at Greensboro landed the #7 spot in the 2023 rankings for the best public health programs.
+UNC Greensboro is a large public school located in the city of Greensboro.

 While working on their degree, public health majors at UNC Greensboro accumulate an average of around $27,131 in student debt.